AbhiXverse/Solidity-journey/Day 11/Solidity Notes.md

 Real Use case - String cannot be accessed by index

-- For example I am building a form in a DApp, and I want to validate that the user's name start with a capital letter (e.g: )
+- For example I am building a form in a DApp, and I want to validate that the user's name start with a capital letter (e.g: "Abhi', not "abhi")
+code:
+function checkcapital(string memory name) public pure returns (bool) {}